 In each of its market segments, Hologic has a business development team with responsibility to pursue acquisitions.
 The top requirement is strategic fit, which includes whether the new firm can leverage Hologic's strengths and move it into new areas, Watts said.
 "The acquisitions must also have the potential to accelerate our revenue growth rate, which involves more than a one-time step up in growth from doing a deal.
 The new business often needs to be growing faster than we are, and after that comes requirements for a return on capital and accretion to earnings."

-Until recently, its only IVD industry acquisition was in 2012 when it paid $3.8 billion to acquire Gen-Probe, which turned out to be critical.
-Gen-Probe's Tigris and Panther platforms laid the foundation of Hologic's current MDx business.
+In 2012, Hologic's $3.8 billion acquisition of Gen-Probe turned out to be critical.
+Gen-Probe's Tigris and Panther platforms laid the foundation of the company's current MDx business.

 "Most of our diagnostics focus before the last year or two has been in a relatively small number of infectious diseases," Watts said.
 "Now, we are moving into areas that we followed for a long time, including near-patient testing and higher-level multiplexing."